-The power windows operate when the ignition switch is in the ON position, or for about 45 seconds after the ignition switch is turned to the OFF position.
+The power windows operate when the ignition switch is placed in the ON position, or for about 45 seconds after the ignition switch is placed in the OFF position.
 If the driver's or passenger's door is opened during this period of about 45 seconds, power to the windows is canceled.

 - Window lock button

 - Power door lock switch

-- 3. Front passenger's side window switch
+- Front passenger's side window switch

 - 4. Right rear passenger's window switch

-- 5. Left rear passenger's window switch
+- Left rear passenger's window switch

-- 6. Driver's side automatic switch
+- Driver's side automatic switch